redhat-openstack/openstack-puppet-modules/README.md

 #### What the cassandra::opscenter::pycrypto class affects

-* On the Red Hat family it installs the pycrypto library and it's pre-requisits (the python-devel and python-pip packages).
+* On the Red Hat family it installs the pycrypto library and it's pre-requisites (the python-devel and python-pip packages).
 * Optionally installs the Extra Packages for Enterprise Linux (EPEL) repository.
 * As a workaround for